jmclip/MACSS-40550-ABM/1_Intro/week1_slides.md

 ---
 # Looking ahead:
-I will take MULTIPLE volunteers to talk us through the two readings.
+I will take MULTIPLE volunteers to talk us through the assigned readings.
 Please be ready to walk through the logic of the readings and think critically about what they contribute to our understanding.

 ---
 # Designing a model (Practice)